1. Bibliographic databases - search all relevant studies from a range of relevant databases

 Trip Database - Health and medical search engine that simultaneously searches evidence based sources of systematic reviews, practice guidelines, and critically appraised topics and articles.

-A series by the Cushing/Whitney Medical Library at Yale on how to systematically search the health sciences literature.
+Cushing/Whitney Medical Library at Yale University - 11 video tutorials on systematic approaches to searching the health science literature.